tidwall/summitdb/README.md

 ### Building SummitDB

-SummitDB can be compiled and used on Linux, OSX, Windows, FreeBSD, and probably others since the codebase is 100% Go.
+SummitDB can be compiled and used on Linux, OSX, Windows, FreeBSD, ARM (Raspberry PI) and probably others since the codebase is 100% Go.
 We support both 32 bit and 64 bit systems.
 Go must be installed on the build machine.

 To build simply: